FOSSASystems/FOSSASAT-1B/software/test/QUESTIONS.md

 ## Questions

-1. When low power mode is enabled, what interval is used?
+### Q: When low power mode is enabled, what interval is used?